PennLINC/aslprep/README.rst

 ----------------

-Please acknowledge this work using the citation boilerplate that *ASLPrep* includes in the visual report generated for every subject processed.
+Please acknowledge this work using the citation boilerplate that *ASLPrep* includes in the visual report generated for every subject processed. `(link) <https://aslprep.readthedocs.io/en/latest/citing.html>`_